-There are more than 10,000 students from over 160 countries currently studying online with the University of Liverpool and another 8,000 have already graduated, so the wealth of knowledge available online is extremely vast.
+There are around 8,000 students from over 160 countries currently studying online with the University of Liverpool and another 12,000 have already graduated, so the wealth of knowledge available online is extremely vast.

 “I thoroughly enjoyed the different perspectives and world views that come through into the work.
 On my course we had people from China, Canada, Trinidad and Tobago, the Middle East, Ireland and Africa.
 I think every single one of us brought real value to the discussions, and I found the diversity of the instructors also very intriguing,” says Josie Rowe-Setz, an online Psychology graduate and consultant from Ireland.

 The University of Liverpool online learning model is highly collaborative, with each programme built around peer-to-peer interaction with fellow students in the online classroom.

 Studying in small groups with professionals from all over the world, you’ll gain insights that are invaluable in a global economy.
 In fact, fifty percent of your overall grade will depend on your collaborative activities with your fellow professionals on your course.